 Yes, Liberal Arts: Journalism degrees prepare students to transfer for a baccalaureate in Journalism as well as many other fields.
-Typically, credits are applied to the first two years of a bachelors.
+Typically, credits are applied to the first two years of a bachelor's degree.

 Are there any requirements I must satisfy before I start taking courses in my major?